dch42/dl_attachments/README.md

 # dl_attachments
-CLI script to conditionally download and print attachment files from email inboxes.
+CLI script to conditionally download and print attachment files from email inboxes, invoked as `dla`.
 Printing is handled using `lpr`.
 Currently only prints `.pdf` files.

 Handy for dealing with large amounts of daily orders, labels, or other printable documents sent via email.